benanders/Cosec/README.md

 $ ./Cosec test.c
 ```

 This generates the output x86-64 assembly file `out.s` in NASM format.
-You can assemble and link this file with:
+You can assemble and link this file (on macOS) with:

 ```bash
 $ nasm -f macho64 test.s